w3c/wai-dynamic-planning/source/initiate/gather_support.html.erb.md

 Support for accessibility is often found among other project teams involved in the creation of websites.
 Persuading these groups on the benefits of incorporating accessibility into deliverables will help increase the drive for accessibility and create more advocates or champions.

 Create opportunities to exchange information and provide support.
-This could be informal between interested individuals, such as chat channels and &hellip; gatherings, or more formal presentations to management during staff meetings or feedback sessions.
+This could be informal between interested individuals, such as chat channels and lunch gatherings, or more formal presentations to management during staff meetings or feedback sessions.

 {::nomarkdown}
 <% content_for :more_information do %>